 Transportation: There are more than 70,000 miles of interstate, primary, and secondary roads, including six major interstate routes: I-95, I-85, I-81, I-77, I-66, and I-64.
-More than a dozen railroad companies and services, including nine freight railroads, operate over 3,400 miles of railway in Virginia.
+More than a dozen railroad companies and services, including nine freight railroads, operate over 3,200 miles of railway in Virginia.
 The Commonwealth is a junction point between major north-south and east-west rail lines.
 CSX Corporation Railroad has offices in Richmond and Norfolk Southern Corporation is headquartered in Norfolk.
-Rail freight service is provided by these two Class I railroads, along with five local railroads, and two switching companies.
+Rail freight service is provided by these two Class I railroads, along with eight local railroads, and two switching companies.

-Virginia is served by 14 commercial airports (including those just across the state line at Bluefield, West Virginia; Blountville, Tennessee; as well as Greensboro and Raleigh-Durham, North Carolina; and Baltimore, Maryland).
+Virginia; Blountville, Tennessee; as well as Greensboro and Raleigh-Durham, North Carolina; and Baltimore, Maryland).
 Scheduled commercial airline service is provided to over 140 non-stop destinations around the world.
 Dulles International and Ronald Reagan Washington National Airports offer daily international non-stop flights to approximately 40 destinations.
 The commercial airports are supplemented by 58 general aviation airports licensed for public use.
 Over the past five years, Washington Dulles International has been one of the fastest growing airports in the country.
 Ronald Reagan Washington National Airport, located in Arlington, historically has been one of the world's busiest airports.